 - ICCP does not come up when mc-lag PE is rebooted since static ARP is deleted and never re-installed back.
 Therefore, it is not recommended to configure ICCP over IRB which is associated with mc-lag bridge 166 domain.
 Customer upgrading from old release to new release (PR 1075917 support) might come across issue like static ARP is not reinstalled for remote mc-lag IRB IP when existing static ARP entry is removed.
 PR1409508 - When family bridge is configured, logical interfaces are not created.
 If logical interfaces are not created, I2ald does not create IFBDs (interface to BD association) and if we do not have IFBDs in the system, STP is not enabled on that interface.
-PR1622024 - On all Junos OS platforms, the addition or removal of VRRP group might flap the other VRRP group under the same physical interface.
-The bug causes the already existing configuration of all VRRP groups under the same physical interfaces (along with the ones where no configuration change is being committed) to be treated as a new configuration and eventually deletes it before adding it back.
-Therefore, all VRRP sessions flaps and virtual-router uptime is reset.
-PR1658966
+PR1622024 - The remote-mep-state is not as expected.
+PR1623960